 How much does coaching cost?

-My 6 month package is fortnightly 1hr coaching sessions (either in person or by Skype), monthly catch-up phone calls as well as email support.
-Investment in yourself for 6 months coaching is £1800.
+My 6 month package is fortnightly 1hr coaching sessions (either in person or by Skype) and monthly 20mins catch-up phone calls.
+Investment in yourself for 6 months coaching is £1020.